ray-project/ray/doc/source/train/training_ingest.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you're training on GPUs and have an expensive CPU preprocessing operation, this approach may bottleneck training throughput.

-If your preprocessed Dataset is small enough to fit in object store memory, *materialize* the preprocessed dataset in Ray's built-in object store, by calling :meth:`materialize() <ray.data.Dataset.materialize>` on the preprocessed dataset.
+If your preprocessed Dataset is small enough to fit in Ray object store memory (by default this is 30% of total cluster RAM), *materialize* the preprocessed dataset in Ray's built-in object store, by calling :meth:`materialize() <ray.data.Dataset.materialize>` on the preprocessed dataset.
 This method tells Ray Data to compute the entire preprocessed and pin it in the Ray object store memory.
 As a result, when iterating over the dataset repeatedly, the preprocessing operations do not need to be re-run.
 However, if the preprocessed data is too large to fit into Ray object store memory, this approach will greatly decreases performance as data needs to be spilled to and read back from disk.

 Transformations that you want run per-epoch, such as randomization, should go after the materialize call.